nik1097/Effect-of-College-Major-on-Earnings/README.md

 # Effect-of-College-Major-on-Earnings
-Using the pandas plotting functionality along with the Jupyter notebook interface to explore College Major Data using visualizations.
+In this project, we have analyzed the effect of College Majors on the earning capability of graduates.
+We have used visualizations to identify patterns and provide useful insights into the College Major data.